Best eye cream: our favorite formulas for every skin concern

 Reasons to avoid

-This will be very good news for anyone who finds rich textures a bit much around the delicate eye area.
+If you've already been wondering is eye cream necessary, allow us to blow your mind by introducing eye serum.
+This will actually be very welcome news for anyone who finds rich textures a bit much around the delicate eye area.
 It also means the smaller molecules sink in efficiently and get to work in the skin.
 Namely, the work of perking up signs of fatigue: The clue is in the name here, with anti-inflammatory and vasoconstriction-boosting caffeine center stage as the star ingredient.
 It can reduce puffy eyes and boost microcirculation to bring fresh blood and nutrients to the skin’s surface, helping create a bright, healthy skin tone.

 The EGCG bit of the product name is epigallocatechin gallatyl glucoside, a powerful antioxidant with all the pollution-busting and long-term collagen-boosting powers that be.
 Plus, the formula includes nourishing glycerin and hyaluronic acid to hydrate, although owing to that serum texture, you may not find it quite nourishing enough if you have very dry skin.

 So, you get all this for under $7—what’s the catch?
-Well there’s nothing particularly luxurious about this product; the texture is light but also a touch sticky until it sinks in, which is common for products containing hyaluronic acid.
-It also requires a bit of reading up to understand what you’re dealing with (The Ordinary’s website is a helpful resource for this).
-If you aren’t that interested in ingredients, the extra studying up might be too much, but it’s an effort worth making for this great-value, effective skincare buy.
+Well, there’s nothing particularly luxurious about this eye cream; the texture is light but also a touch sticky until it sinks in, which is common for products containing hyaluronic acid.
+It also requires a bit of reading up to understand what you’re dealing with (The Ordinary’s website is a helpful resource for this.)
+If you aren’t that interested in ingredients, the extra studying might be too much, but it’s an effort worth making for this great-value, effective skincare buy.

 See our full The Ordinary Caffeine Solution 5% EGCG review